anderp2/iac-coding-challenge/README.md

 Azure Devops Pipeline
 =====================
-**Filename**  azure-pipelines.yaml
+**Filename:**  azure-pipelines.yaml

-**Usage**  This file can be used to configure both a resource deployment and resource delete pipeline for the Coding Challenge.
+**Usage:**  This file can be used to configure both a resource deployment and resource delete pipeline for the Coding Challenge.
 The resource deployment pipeline should be configured / run with an Azure Devops UI varialbe "ACTION = apply".
 The resource delete pipeline should be configured / run with an Azure Devops UI variable ACTION = destroy.

-**Pipeline Steps**
+**Pipeline Steps:**
 1) Pull the az.tools github repo
 2) Connect to and query the Azure keyvault for secret values
 3) Excute az.tools/terraform.sh to apply / destroy resources in terraform deployment code

-Environment Variable List:
+**Environment Variable List:**
  - ARM_SUBSCRIPTION_ID (keyvault variable for terraform Service Principal)
  - ARM_CLIENT_ID (keyvault variable for terraform Service Principal)
  - ARM_CLIENT_SECRET (keyvault variable for terraform Service Principal)